Caring for the Herd

 Your sponsorship is very important in supporting the backbone of our program

 Sponsor a Horse

-Caring for our herd, currently of ten horses, is a significant part of our program budget.
-On average, it costs approximately $2,500 each year to provide each of our horses with food, bedding, dental, veterinary, farrier, tack, and blankets.
+Caring for our herd, currently of nine horses, is a significant part of our program budget.
+On average, it costs approximately $2,000/horse each year to provide each of our horses with food, bedding, dental, veterinary, farrier, tack, and blankets.
 In addition to the costs to keep them fed and healthy, there is also the cost of the hours required to exercise, groom, and care for the herd.